Selina Cerci: Club career

 In May 2024, Cerci was signed by TSG Hoffenheim.
 In her Hoffenheim debut at SGS Essen, Cerci scored in the 6th minute to set up a 2–1 victory.
 By the winter break, Cerci had scored five goals, the last of which having been the decider in a 1–0 win over Essen.
 After scoring again with a mazy run and precise finish in a 3–0 win at SC Freiburg, Cerci scored against Leverkusen to once again decide a 1–0 fixture.
 She began a run of excellent form in March, scoring two and winning a penalty against Köln (5–1), netting two goals with an assist to boot in a 7–0 versus Potsdam, and getting two assists alongside a goal during a 5–2 win over Leipzig.
 Following a 2–1 loss to Wolfsburg and a 3–1 defeat at Eintracht Frankfurt (where she scored), Cerci capped off her season with a hattrick against Jena.
 This raised her goal-scoring tally to 16, meaning she won the Torschützenkanone as the league's highest-scoring player alongside Wolfsburg's Lineth Beerensteyn.

+On 6 July 2026, it was announced that Cerci had joined the Women's Super League club Arsenal on a two-year contract and would wear the number 29 jersey.

 International career

 On 8 February 2022, Cerci was nominated for the senior national team for the first time.
 She made her international debut for Germany in the 2022 Arnold Clark Cup on 17 February 2022, coming on as a substitute in the 78th minute for Jule Brand against Spain.
 The match finished as a 1–1 draw.

 Due to a cruciate ligament injury, Cerci missed the 2022 Euros.
 She then missed out on the 2023 World Cup, before returning to the Germany squad in October 2024 after a two-year absence.
 Cerci scored her maiden goal for the national team in a friendly against Australia, heading in the opening goal; however, she later enabled Australia's equalizer with an intercepted pass.
 In the run-up to the 2025 Euros, Cerci scored a hattrick against Scotland and another goal against Austria during Germany's 2025 Nations League campaign.

+On 12 June 2025, Cerci was called up to the Germany squad for the UEFA Women's Euro 2025.

 Personal life

 Cerci is of Turkish and Azerbaijani descent, with her family originally hailing from Afyonkarahisar, Turkey.
+She grew up supporting Arsenal F.C. and her favourite all time player is Dennis Bergkamp.